cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 	sudo /etc/init.d/samba restart

 Test the server from another machine on the network.
-On a windows machine, mount the fileserver with `smb:\\IP` where IP is the IP address of your pi.
+On a windows machine, mount the fileserver with `smb:\\[piIP]` where [piIP] is the IP address of your pi.

-## Install additional python packages (optional)

-We will use python pip to install additional python pckages.

-    # assuming you want python 2.7 (cool kids are using Python 3.x)
-    sudo apt-get install python-pip

-    # pi camera
-    sudo apt-get install python-picamera

 ## Startup tweet

 Have the Pi send a tweet with its IP when it boots.
 See [this blog post][startuptweeter] for instructions.